ANALYTICS SOLUTIONS2026-01-12

 With every additional channel they used, the shoppers spent more money in the store.
 Customers who used over four channels spent 9% more in the store, on average, when compared to those who used just one channel.

-Not only this study but others conducted in this space have come to similar conclusions – omnichannel was too precious to be ignored.
+Not only this study, but others conducted in this space have reached similar conclusions – omnichannel was too valuable to ignore.

-What this approach also does, working ultimately in favor of the retailers, is that it allows customers to own their shopping experience and data, giving them the context for their future experience.
+What this approach also does, ultimately working in favor of retailers, is allow customers to own their shopping experience and data, giving them context for future experiences.

-It utilized multiple channels to enable customers to place orders wherever they may be.
+It used multiple channels to enable customers to place orders wherever they were.
 Customers can place their orders on the Store app and then pick them up at the nearest Chipotle outlet, for example.
 Regular account holders can save their favorite dishes for orders in the future

 So clearly, the merger of two things is happening – a customer’s desire to shop how and where they want, and technology that allows businesses to deliver on that expectation.

-A recent Nielsen study on omnichannel shopping said consumers weren’t just shopping a single channel—they blended channels and shopped fluidly according to their unique needs.
+A recent Nielsen study on omnichannel shopping found that consumers weren’t just shopping a single channel—they blended channels and shopped fluidly based on their unique needs.

 So to succeed in today’s environment, retailers and manufacturers need to be aware of the consumer path to purchase across all channels, including online.

-Clearly, what the Nielsen team was saying is that no two customers were the same nor two shopping experiences.
+Clearly, what the Nielsen team was saying is that no two customers were the same, nor were two shopping experiences.
 So, even as retailers start to address the omnichannel shoppers, they need to factor this in.

-Understanding customers and customer segmentation has always been important and understanding an omnichannel customer even so in today’s world.
+Understanding customers and customer segmentation has always been important, and understanding an omnichannel customer is even so in today’s world.

 How they shop, where they shop, why they shop.
 While each channel offers a different way to connect with the buyer, knowing the “who” and “why” of your customer will go a long way in maximizing a retailer’s efforts across marketplaces.

-Omnichannel retailing isn’t only about selling across multiple channels but allowing the customers the freedom to do whatever it is they need to do throughout their shopping journey, without letting the device or platform come in the way.
+Omnichannel retailing isn’t only about selling across multiple channels but also about giving customers the freedom to do whatever they need to do throughout their shopping journey, without letting the device or platform get in the way.